llingg/docs-opmanual_developer/book/opmanual_developer/30_benchmarking/00_benchmarking.md

 ## Goal
 The goal of this Behaviour Benchmarking is that for each behaviour and each major version (Ex: Master19, Daffy, Ente etc) there is a huge data set out of which the mean of all the measurements is calculated to build a stable and very reliable refference Benchmark.
 The developer can then compare its contribution to the results achieved by the global Duckietown performance.

+At the moment the user is asked to upload its recorded bags to this [link](https://drive.google.com/drive/folders/1pkjvPl8VyOj8K6jeUHXSE0XNPyVqgQDg?usp=sharing).
+However, this link should be changed as soon as possible as the storage is limited.
+The data storage should be automated anyways.

 ## Future development